-If a diplomate passes the Hand Surgery Certification Examination, he/she will be informed in writing.
+If a candidate/diplomate passes the Hand Surgery Certification Examination, he/she will be informed in writing.
 An email notification will also be sent once the Result Letters and Performance Reports are posted to the individual Physician Profiles on the Board's website accessible with secure log in.
+Candidates are not to advertise as subspecialty certified until they achieve primary certification, and the hand surgery subspecialty certificate is issued.
+Refer to the Advertising section in this booklet.